US Layoffs — May 2017

 | Carrier | Indianapolis, Indiana | 632 | |

-The biggest impact was at Marsh Supermarket in Statewide, Indiana, reporting 1,535 affected workers.
-Marsh Supermarket followed with 1,535 workers.
+The biggest impact was at Marsh Supermarket in Indiana, reporting 1,535 affected workers.
+Menzies Aviation followed with 949 workers.

 After a dip last month, layoff activity has ticked back up.

 This report covers all WARN Act filings with notice dates in May 2017.
 The Worker Adjustment and Retraining Notification Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
-Data is sourced from official state filings and updated daily by WARN Firehose.
-Download the full dataset or explore state-by-state data.
+Data is sourced from official state filings and updated daily by WARN Firehose, which also tracks SEC 8-K filings, bankruptcy proceedings, H-1B visa petitions, and unemployment claims across all six datasets.
+API access and data exports available.